A A

 (This point is closest to the Kona side.)

-DSC_0783 This gorgeous scene along the North Kohala coast rivals the beauty of the Na Pali Coast on Kauai.
+DSC_0783 The Pololu Valley Lookout on the North Kohala coast rivals the beauty of the Na Pali Coast on Kauai.
 The tall green cliffs dramatically shoot out from the ocean.
 The deep valley meets the ocean at a black sand beach.
 The hike to the beach at Pololu is a nice little challenge if you have the time.
 You will can access this point from Highway 19 by taking Highway 270 or Highway 250 to 270.
 I recommend you go one way and back the other for a contrast in scenery.
+See this post for more advice on driving scenic Kohala.

 Honorable Mentions